 Bethune-Cookman University seeks to enroll students with the potential and desire to further their intellectual, spiritual and social development.
-Each applicant is evaluated individually based on their academic performance at the high school level.
-The University also considers the applicant’s character and demonstrated interest in obtaining a college education.
+Each applicant is evaluated individually based on their academic performance at the high school and/or college level.

 Definition of an International Student

 A student is considered an international student if s/he was born outside of the United States and does not currently hold a permanent resident card.

 Disclosure Statement: The student must disclose all institutions attended.
 Failure to disclose all institutions previously attended will constitute falsification of information and will result in denial of the student's application

 Admissions decisions are holistic and based on the total student portfolio and demonstrated a potential for contribution to the university and probability for success at Bethune-Cookman University.
 In the application review process, B-CU strives to discover students who will bring academic and creative achievements and who have a proven commitment to community service and leadership.

 Decisions for admissions will be based on the strength of the academic curriculum, minimum requirements grade point average of 2.25, SAT 810 (new) 1110(old) or ACT test scores 15.